inozura/markdown-nuxt-blog/README.md

  2. run npm install or yarn in terminal
  3. done!

-Don't forget to gift star in this project and happy coding :D
+Don't forget to gift star in this project and happy coding :)